 Try-outs are held in the beginning of the term.
-Since the team involves all levels of riders, it is not necessarily the "best" riders that make the team but the riders that fill the available slots.
 Twenty riders make up the team and the team roster may change from Fall to Spring, depending on students being "off" for that term.

 How do I find out about the team and try-outs?

 Check the calendar on the Dartmouth Riding Center website: http://www.dartmouth.edu/~drc/calendar/.
 Also offered each Fall is an informational "New Rider Picnic" at the farm for all new students...check http://www.dartmouth.edu/~drc/calendar/